Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ### Network Application Architectures

+A network application consists of pairs of processes that communicate over a network.
 From the application developer’s perspective, the network architecture is fixed and provides a specific set of services to applications.
 The **application architecture**, on the other hand, is designed by the application developer and dictates how the application is structured over the various end systems.

 The two predominant architectural paradigms used in modern network applications are:

-- **Client-Server architecture**: there is an always-on host, called the **server**, which services requests from many other hosts, called **clients**.
+- **Client-Server architecture**:
+  There is an always-on host, called the **server**, which services requests from many other hosts, called **clients**.
   Server size needs to scale with size of application.
 Very big applications require data center(s) to handle the clients' requests.
-- **Peer-to-Peer architecture (P2P)**: there is minimal (or no) reliance on dedicated servers.
+- **Peer-to-Peer architecture (P2P)**:
+  There is minimal (or no) reliance on dedicated servers.
 Instead the application exploits direct communication between pairs of intermittently connected hosts, called **peers**.
   One of the most compelling features of P2P architectures is their self- scalability.

-A network application consists of pairs of processes that communicate over a network.
-Processes on two different end systems communicate with each other by exchanging **messages** across the computer network.

 In the context of a communication session between a pair of processes, the process that initiates the communication is labeled as the **client**, and the process that waits to be contacted is the **server**.

 In order for a process running on the client to send packets to a process running on the server, two pieces of information need to be specified:

-- The address of the server host: in the Internet, hosts are identified by **IP addresses**: 32-bit (for IPv4) or 128-bit (for IPv6) values that uniquely identify a host in the Internet.
+- The address of the server host - in the Internet, hosts are identified by **IP addresses**.
-- An identifier that specifies the receiving process: this is an integer that we give the name **port number**.
-This is necessary as the server could be running many network applications.
+- An identifier that specifies the receiving process - an integer that we give the name **port number**.

 A process sends messages into, and receives messages from, the network through a software interface called a **socket**.
-A socket is the interface between the application layer and the transport layer within a host or, in other words, it is the API between the application and the network.
+A socket is the interface between the application layer and the transport layer within a host.
+In other words, it is the API between the application and the network.
 The application developer has control of everything on the application-layer side of the socket but has little control of the transport-layer side of the socket.

+On the application-layer side of the socket, **application-layer protocols** define how an application’s processes, running on different end systems, pass messages to each other.
+In particular, an application-layer protocol defines:

+- The types of messages exchanged, for example, request messages and response messages;
+- The syntax of the various message types, such as the fields in the message and how the fields are delineated;
+- The semantics of the fields, that is, the meaning of the information in the fields;
+- Rules for determining when and how a process sends messages and responds to messages.

-The only control that the application developer has on the transport-layer side is (1) the choice of transport protocol and (2) perhaps the ability to fix a few transport-layer parameters such as maximum buffer and maximum segment sizes.
+The only control that the application developer has on the transport-layer side is the choice of transport protocol and perhaps the ability to fix a few transport-layer parameters such as maximum buffer and maximum segment sizes.
-The choice of transport protocol and its parameters may have effects on:
+The choice of transport protocol and its parameters may have effects on the **reliability**, **throughput**, **security**, and **timing** of delivery of the messages.
-- **data integrity**;
-- **throughput**;
-- **security of data**;
-- **timing**.

-There are two main transport layer services that the Internet provides to the application layer.
+There are two main transport layer services that the Internet provides to the application layer:

-**TCP**
+- TCP

-The TCP service model includes a connection-oriented service and a reliable data transfer service.
-When an application invokes TCP as its transport protocol, the application receives both of these services from TCP:
+  When an application invokes TCP as its transport protocol, the application receives the following services:

   - **Connection-oriented service**.
-TCP has the client and server exchange transport- layer control information with each other before the application-level mes- sages begin to flow.
-This so-called **handshaking** procedure alerts the client and server, allowing them to prepare for an onslaught of packets.
-After the handshaking phase, a **TCP connection** is said to exist between the sockets of the two processes.
-The connection is a full-duplex connection in that the two processes can send messages to each other over the connection at the same time.
+    TCP has the client and server exchange transport-layer control information with each other before the application-level messages begin to flow.
+    After this handshaking phase, a **TCP connection** is said to exist between the sockets of the two processes.
+    The connection is a **full-duplex** connection in that the two processes can send messages to each other over the connection at the same time.
     When the application finishes sending messages, it must tear down the connection.
   - **Reliable data transfer service**.
     The communicating processes can rely on TCP to deliver all data sent without error and in the proper order.
     When one side of the application passes a stream of bytes into a socket, it can count on TCP to deliver the same stream of bytes to the receiving socket, with no missing or duplicate bytes.

   TCP also includes a congestion-control mechanism, a service for the general welfare of the Internet rather than for the direct benefit of the communicating processes.
-The TCP congestion-control mechanism throttles a sending process (client or server) when the network is congested between sender and receiver.

-**UDP**
+- UDP

   UDP is connectionless, so there is no handshaking before the two processes start to communicate.
-UDP provides an unreliable data transfer service—that is, when a process sends a message into a UDP socket, UDP provides no guarantee that the message will ever reach the receiving process.
+  UDP provides an unreliable data transfer service - that is, when a process sends a message into a UDP socket, UDP provides no guarantee that the message will ever reach the receiving process.
   Furthermore, messages that do arrive at the receiving process may arrive out of order.
   UDP does not include a congestion-control mechanism, so the sending side of UDP can pump data into the layer below (the network layer) at any rate it pleases.

-On the application-layer side of the socket, **application-layer protocols** define how an application’s processes, running on different end systems, pass messages to each other.
-In particular, an application-layer protocol defines:
-- The types of messages exchanged, for example, request messages and response messages;
-- The syntax of the various message types, such as the fields in the message and how the fields are delineated;
-- The semantics of the fields, that is, the meaning of the information in the fields;
-- Rules for determining when and how a process sends messages and responds to messages.

-Some application-layer protocols, such as HTTP, are specified in RFCs and are therefore in the public domain.

 ## The Web and HTTP

-The **HyperText Transfer Protocol (HTTP)**, the Web’s application-layer protocol, is at the heart of the Web.
+The **HyperText Transfer Protocol (HTTP)** is the Web’s application-layer protocol.
 HTTP is implemented in two programs: a client program and a server program, executing on different end systems, who talk to each other by exchanging HTTP messages.
 HTTP defines the structure of these messages and how the client and server exchange the messages.

-When a user requests a Web page, the browser sends HTTP request messages for the objects in the page to the server.
+When a user requests a Web page, the browser sends **HTTP request messages** for the objects in the page to the server.
-The server receives the requests and responds with HTTP response messages that contain the objects.
+The server receives the requests and responds with **HTTP response messages** that contain the objects.

 It is important to note that the server sends requested files to clients without storing any state information about the client.
 HTTP is thus said to be a **stateless protocol**.